madhukard/misc/Questions/README.md

 * Can you describe the difference between progressive enhancement and graceful degradation?
   * Bonus points for describing feature detection

-  * Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.
-  * Graceful degradation is starting with designing the most optimal browser experience, then designing fallbacks for older browsers.
+    * Graceful degradation
+      * It is the practice of building a web site or application so it provides a good level of user experience in modern browsers.
+However, it will degrade gracefully for those using older browsers.
+The system may not be as pleasant or as pretty, but the basic functionality will work on older systems.
+      * If you start with the most modern, cutting edge features, and then scale back, you're using graceful degradation.

+    * Progressive enhancement
+      * The web site or application would establish a base-level of user experience for most browsers.
+More advanced functionality would then be added when a browser supports it.
+      * If you start with the lowest common denominator and then add features for more modern browsers for your web pages, you're using progressive enhancement

     * Some methods for doing this are media queries, javascript polyfills and javascript detection libraries like Modernizr

 * Explain what "Semantic HTML" means.